rosemanjake/personal_redux/sections/010_Software/hwaet.md

-# Hwaet
+# Hwæt

 I have always enjoyed reading different translations of a foreign language text in parallel.
 Switching between the original text and the translations allows you to more clearly understand the original language without resorting to dictionaries and reference grammars.

 I have built a website that allows you to switch between translations of Beowulf, as well as the original text.
-It is called <a href='hwaet.io'>Hwaet</a>.
+It is called <a href='https://www.hwaet.io'>Hwæt</a>.
+The name of the website is the first word of Beowulf in Old English.
+It can variously be understood as "lo!", "hark!", or "listen!".

 ![](bw.png)